Michael Michele: Career

 In 2017, Michele returned to series regular work playing villainous Ayanna Floyd, president of the record label, in the Fox prime time soap opera Star.
 Her character was described as a modern-day black Alexis Carrington.
 She also was cast in a recurring role in the Oprah Winfrey Network drama series Queen Sugar.

 On March 22, 2019, it was announced that Michele had been cast as Dominique Deveraux for later in the second season of the Dynasty reboot series.

 Personal life

 She has a son, born in 2004.

-In 2005, TV Guide ranked Michele # 36 on its "50 Sexiest Stars of All Time" list.
+In 2005, TV Guide ranked Michele No. 36 on its "50 Sexiest Stars of All Time" list.
 In 2012, she was named one of the "50 Hottest Biracial Women" by Complex Magazine.